 The proposed amendment will not reverse existing policies, because the proposed changes would be consistent with the General Plan.
-The proposed amendment is in substantial conformance with the purposes, intent, and provisions of the General The amendment would allow for the temporary use of underutilized Plan. hotels/motels for employee and interim housing to facilitate multiple housing and economic development provisions in the General Plan.
-For example, formerly underperforming hotels/motels with high vacancy rates and minimal economic activity have been used in the past for employee or interim housing.
-When hotels/motels have been used for this purpose, it has resulted in new investment along commercial corridors such as John and Main Streets.
-Consequently, the temporary use for these buildings has facilitated Goal ED-CA-1 by "coordinating public and private investment along disinvested commercial corridors".
-Bv extending the provisions of this amendment for interim housing to address the needs of certain segments of the population that have difficultly accessing safe housing such as the homeless, the city can advance Policy H-3.5 by encouraging and supporting "the provision of housing and services for homeless individuals and families in addition to individuals experiencing mental illness through the use of state and federal programs and through public-private partnerships, and through local collaborative efforts".
+The proposed amendment is in substantial conformance with the purposes, intent, and provisions of the General Plan.
+The amendment would allow for the continued temporary use of underutilized hotels/motels for employee and interim housing to facilitate multiple housing and economic development provisions in the General Plan.
+The temporary conversion of underperforming hotels/motels with high vacancy rates and minimal economic activity to temporary employee or interim housing has resulted in new investment along commercial corridors such as John and Main Streets.
+Because the provisions of this amendment include interim housing to address the needs of certain segments of the population that have difficultly accessing safe housing such as the homeless, the city can advance Policy H-3.5 by encouraging and supporting "the provision of housing and services for homeless individuals and families...through public-private partnerships, and through local collaborative efforts".
 Finally, the proposed amendment includes operational provisions to ensure compatibility with neighboring properties and through inspections minimizes potential hazards and promotes proper maintenance, which reinforce multiple policies in the General Plan.